-- 1. Regulatory fees these fees are generally determined by state government legislation and primarily relate to building, development or compliance activities.
+- I. Regulatory fees these fees are generally determined by state government legislation and primarily relate to building, development or compliance activities.
 Council has no control over the calculation or annual increases of these fees and charges. - 2.
 Discretionary fees The Council can determine the charge or fee for discretionary works or services such as community facilities and community services.

-This LTFP typically increases fees and charges by an assumed CPI of 2.5%.
+This LTFP Council typically increased fees and charges by an assumed CPI of 2.5%.